labsyspharm/cylinter/docs/_includes/exemplar.md

 # Activate the CyLinter virtual environment.
 source ~/cylinter/bin/activate

-# download the demo dataset using the prep command:
+# Download the demo dataset using the prep command.
 prep cylinter_demo ~/Desktop/cylinter_demo  # Enter Synapse ID and password when prompted.

-# the prep command is currently only available for Mac.
+# The prep command is currently only available for Mac.
 PC users, please use the following command to download the demo dataset:
 synapse get -r syn25685780 --downloadLocation C:\Users\<username>\Desktop\cylinter_demo --multiThreaded
 ```